-We are looking for students from a wide variety of academic disciplines who are looking to sharpen their leadership skills and demonstrate their creativity.
-Though we are always in need of students involved in Wake Downtown’s core programs (Engineering, Biochemistry and Molecular Biology, and Medicinal Chemistry), we also welcome perspective from other majors (STEM or non-STEM) who are passionate about Wake’s presence in downtown Winston-Salem.
-Applications are open to all classes, beginning in September of each academic year.
+Though we are always in need of students from Wake Downtown’s core programs (Engineering, Biochemistry and Molecular Biology, and Medicinal Chemistry), we also welcome other majors (STEM or non-STEM) who are passionate about Wake Forest University’s presence in downtown Winston-Salem.

 What do Downtown Ambassadors do?

-- Plan, publicize, and execute campus and community events, including Parents’ Weekend, START.dt gallery openings, and the annual Maya Angelou Garden Party
+- Plan, publicize, and execute campus and community events and offerings, including the annual Maya Angelou Garden Party

 - Collaborate with the Wake Forest School of Medicine on joint efforts in our shared space